 Recommended word list

-To help ensure consistency across our documentation, the Technical Writing team recommends these wording choices.
+To help ensure consistency across documentation, the Technical Writing team recommends these wording choices.

 & (ampersand)